tochwat/bamazon/README.md

 * If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

 ![add new](/gifs/addNew.gif)

+### Running the App

+* Clone the repo

+* Install NPM packages

+* Run schema.sql in MySQL Workbench or your MySQL client of choice

+* Run bamazonCustomer.js or bamazonManager.js in your command line